 Paul Everett has a 2008 photo, the Coast Guard has a historic

-photo, Forand has a postcard view, Huelse has a distant postcard
+photo, Forand has a 1905 postcard view and a 1915 view, Huelse has a distant postcard

 view, and Google has a satellite

 view.
 The original lighthouse, a wood tower, was moved to the

 west pierhead in 1875 and swept away by a storm in 1886.
 In 2007,

 the present lighthouse became available for transfer under NHLPA.
 The City of Michigan City applied for ownership and its application was approved.

 In 2014, the lighthouse was repainted and refurbished in a $160,000 project funded by the Michigan City Port Authority and the Michigan City Redevelopment Commission.
 Located at the end of the pier off the east side of the harbor.
 Accessible